CartoDB/academy/courses/03-cartodbjs-ground-up/lesson-3.md

 </script>
 {% endhighlight %}

+The `<script>` portion of the code pulls the text between the specified script tags (`#simple` in this case) and sets `simpleStyle` equal to it.
 This option allows you to directly copy and paste the code from the CartoDB Editor without worrying about the errors that can occur from reformatting.
 Because of it's ease of use and readability, this is the format we will use for this lesson.

 ### Conditions in CartoCSS

 Now that we know what the _Simple_ visualization looks like in CartoCSS, let's look at other visualizations.
-Switch to _Choropleth_, select the `mag` column for ???, and choose _Equal Interval_ for Quantification.
+Switch to _Choropleth_, select the `mag` column, and choose _Equal Interval_ for Quantification.
 Now switch to the CartoCSS tab again.

 You can see that in addition to the first data structure, there are additional ones with conditional statements on the `mag` column.
-If you switch to select _Bubble_ from the Visualization Wizard, you will see your markers are given conditional styles similar to the following:
+The statements style your data based on the conditions in the square brackets.
+If you switch to select _Bubble_ from the Visualization Wizard, you will see your markers are given conditional sizes similar to the following:

 {% highlight css %}
 #table_name [mag < 2.0] {